 Don’t know of any good book clubs in your area?
 Fret not.
 You can always join a virtual book club.
 Goodreads is filled with groups that spotlight one or more books at a time and the members are required to discuss them.

 Still don’t feel like reading?
-Perhaps you are more of a visual person and books are not your cup of tea?
+Perhaps you are more of a visual person and plain words on paper are not your cup of tea?
 How about trying a comic book.
 There are so many great webcomics you can check out.
+You can also try graphic novels.
+Maybe even an adaptation of a novel in graphic novel/manga form.
+The options are plenty.

 This World Reading Day, make a commitment to reading!